carpentries/instructor-training/episodes/08-motivation.md

 > ## Strategies for Motivating Learners
 >
 > *[How Learning Works][worldcat-hlw]* by Susan Ambrose, et al.,
 > contains this list of evidence-based methods to motivate learners.
 >
 > In groups of two or three, pick three of these points and briefly describe
 > in the Etherpad how we can apply these strategies in our workshops.
 >
 > * Strategies to Establish Value
->     1. Connect the material to students' interests.
+>     1. Connect the material to learners' interests.
 >     2. Provide authentic, real-world tasks.
->     3. Show relevance to students' current academic lives.
+>     3. Show relevance to learners' current academic lives.
->     4. Demonstrate the relevance of higher-level skills to students' future professional lives.
+>     4. Demonstrate the relevance of higher-level skills to learners' future professional lives.
 >     5. Identify and reward what you value.
 >     6. Show your own passion and enthusiasm for the discipline.
 > * Strategies to Build Positive Expectations